Reading Specialist (MEd)

 In addition, the graduate candidate must have (or be in the process of completing) a valid teaching certificate or license.

 Twenty-one (21) hours of graduate coursework are required for both the Reading Endorsement and the MEd in Reading.
-Fifteen (15) hours are required in current reading content and research.
-And six (6) hours chosen from the list of electives.
+Fifteen (15) hours are required in current reading content and research, and six (6) hours are chosen from the list of electives.

 Choose courses from the list below to complete the required 21 hours: